 -

-Alternative treatments have not been discussed;
+Alternative treatments were not discussed;

 -

-The risk of complications has been downplayed;
+The likelihood of complications has been downplayed;

 -